lsst/rtn-051/basic-use-and-navigation.rst

 Users navigate through each track independently by either viewing the ``system dashboard`` (set up by administrators) or a ``personal main menu`` for each track (configured by your profile settings).
 Additionally, there is a ``personal dashboard``.

-:numref:`Main-Header-Bar` describes basic navigation within the webapp, where `the menu buttons <Menu-Button-Table>`_ are applied to the active track.
+:numref:`Main-Header-Bar` describes basic navigation within the webapp, where :ref:`the menu buttons <Menu-Button-Table>` are applied to the active track.
 :numref:`Main-Menu` is an example of a main menu, specifically for the Risk track list.
 There are separate main menus for each track.